PragtR/PHP1560_Final_Project_Histone_Modifications/README.md

 Background:
 Male Drosophilia have only one X chromosome, while females have two.
 To compensate, males use the MSL (Male-Specific Lethal) complex to dramatically increase transcription on the single X chromosome and these MSL complex binds to specific DNA motifs called MREs (MSL Recognition Elements), which is what we will try to predict through our model.

+In our case, we used data from the Larschan lab (with permission) from Brown University to run our pipeline and results from our data can be found on the results folder

 Project Details:
 This project builds a Binary Logistic Regression model pipeline to test whether histone modification patterns can predict:
 1. which genomic bins contain MREs